Tariff code lookup

 Important

 This document serves merely as a guide.
 Import Export License does not take any liability for any incorrect interpretation of this information.
-For an in-depth undestanding of tariff codes and doing your own tariff classifications we recommend sign up for online training on tariff codes and the HS system.
+For an in-depth understanding of tariff codes and doing your tariff classifications, we recommend signing up for online training on tariff codes and the HS system.